Dinsmoor/hamChat/README.md

 - ARQ mode support (for ardop, at least)
   - More robust for 1-on-1 with transport-level link speed negotiation.
   - Should be better for file transfer > 500 bytes than Simple File Transfer
-- Advanced Rig Control
+- Advanced Rig Control (virtual VFO/frequency favorites)
   - Frequency and mode changing
 - Data Mode Negotiation
   - If you have a large file, auto negotiate the fastest data rate avaliable for the channel.
+  - (may be rolled in with ARQ modes)
 - Data Relay Request
   - A -> B went OK, but C wanted it too.
 C can request B to give it to them.
-- GPSD Squaking
+- gpsd Squaking
   - Send an APRS-compatible message (or whatever message we might want)
-- XASTIR KISS TNC emulator
-  - Interface with existing APRS software through ARDOP
 - Notification System
   - Ding on message reciept, send you an email or text message, or connect to a custom phone app
 - BBS Server
-  - If clients connect to you, you can post and respond to messages.
+  - If clients connect to you, you can post and respond to messages in a local database.
 - Callsign resolving
   - Fetch from QRZ or something
 - Cross-transport forwarding